jhollinger/awesome_loader/README.md

 So you've created your bespoke Ruby application without Rails.
 Then you thought, "Bollocks, I have to manually require all my application files, and in a certain order!
 And I have to explicitly define all my submodules - they don't magically appear based on the directory structure like they did in Rails.
 There has to be a better way!"
 Well now there is.

+## Status

+This is an actively used and maintained project.
+It may look dead, but that's because there's nothing left to do.

 ## Install

 Add to your Gemfile.